migueltorrescosta/obsidian-notes-old/_notes/Public/Long Term Teaching.md

+---
+tags: education
+---

 This post is a reflection on the previous post [[Math's Ceiling]] based on our [Cognitive Breaking point](https://mathwithbaddrawings.com/2015/04/08/the-math-ceiling-wheres-your-cognitive-breaking-point/).
 I want to compare 2 examples on teaching.
 One can be called more academic, and the other less so.

 # So what are we learning?

 We are learning how to compute the maxima and minima of functions.
 And I will try to teach it in 2 different ways.
 My questions to you, the reader, are:

-* Which one would you rather learn?
+- Which one would you rather learn?
-* Which one would you rather see taught in schools?
+- Which one would you rather see taught in schools?

 ## Alternative 1

 This is how you compute the maxima and minima of a function $f:[a,b] \mapsto \mathbb{R}$, with $a,b \in \mathbb{R}$ :

 1. You calculate its derivative $g = f'$
 2. You get the zeros of $g = f'$
 3. We compare the values of $a$, $b$, and the zeros of $g$